Commissions of inquiry public records

-Commissions of inquiry are required to comply with the Public Records Act 2002.
-This means you must create and maintain public records to document all business activities.
+Commissions of inquiry are required to comply with the Public Records Act 2023.
+This means you must make, manage and access public records of all business activities.

-You should start creating and managing records from the moment the commission is established.
+You should start making and managing public records from the moment the commission is established.

 - correspondence, emails, text messages, other electronic communications